Inhalation Exposure Facility

 Inhalation exposure to airborne particulate matter (PM), ozone, and other components of air pollution is now a well-recognized risk factor for pulmonary, cardiovascular, and central nervous system diseases.
 It is currently estimated that thousands of deaths per year occur in the United States alone due to poor air quality and this burden is substantially higher in developing countries.

 The lung as a portal of entry way for airborne toxicants has been a focus of research at the University of Rochester since the Manhattan Project in the 1950s.
 This inhalation toxicology work on the elements and chemicals involved in the production of atomic weapons laid the ground work for future research at Rochester.
 The University has become a national resource in the toxicology of metals and inorganic elements.
-The Environmental Health Sciences Center’s Inhalation Exposure Facility, part of the EXPAND Core, was established to focus the combined skills of biology, chemistry, and physics that are critical for inhalation toxicology research.
+The Environmental Health Sciences Center’s Inhalation Exposure Facility was established to focus the combined skills of biology, chemistry, and physics that are critical for inhalation toxicology research.
 There are very few inhalation exposure facilities in the world and each has a unique focus.
 At Rochester, the specialty area is the toxicology of ultrafine and nanoparticles.